-This report is part of a series of new resources giving an overview of Muslims and Islam in the UK.
+This executive summary is part of a series of new resources giving an overview of Muslims and Islam in the UK.

 This is the executive summary of a report that synthesises open source, humanities and social science research on British Muslims and Islam.
 It draws on academic literature from Islamic studies, religious studies, history, sociology, anthropology, political science, education, social psychology, and policy and security studies, as well as information from a variety of websites produced by Muslim and Islamic groups, and material from news websites.

-The report is divided into eight sections, on: (1) the history and demography of British Muslims and their communities; (2) mosques, (3) families, gender and generation; (4) education; (5) transnational connections; (6) Islamic movements and networks; (7) representative bodies, civil society organisations and campaigning groups, and; (8) cultural, secular and ex-Muslims.
-An executive summary of the full report is also available.
+The executive summary is divided into eight sections, on: (1) the history and demography of British Muslims and their communities; (2) mosques, (3) families, gender and generation; (4) education; (5) transnational connections; (6) Islamic movements and networks; (7) representative bodies, civil society organisations and campaigning groups, and; (8) cultural, secular and ex-Muslims.
+A number of CREST guides have also been produced in association with the review.

 Other resources available in our series on Muslims in the UK include: